How to handle Coveragescanner error messages and warnings

 #include "b.h" #include "header.h" #include <iostream> void b() { std::cout << "Letter B: " << letter() << "\n"; }

-Note that the two file are essentially the same and by themselves do not contain any code that is influenced by the symbol A
+Note that the .cpp files are almost the same, and by themselves, do not contain code that is influenced by the symbol A

 and b.cpp

-– the versions that CoverageScanner sees and instruments – contain a preprocessed version of header.h
+– the versions that CoverageScanner sees and instruments – contain differently-preprocessed versions of header.h

 .